Report A Violation

 Once a complaint has been received, the designated student conduct administrator will review the allegations and conduct a preliminary investigation.
 The student conduct administrator reviews and collects information to determine if sufficient information exists to support the accusation.
 If so, students are notified about the allegations and are invited to participate in a meeting to review the allegations and available information regarding the matter.
 This administrative review is an opportunity for the students to present relevant information, names of witnesses and/or witness statements, relevant explanations, and/or mitigating factors for the alleged violation.
 Findings from the review are based on the information contained in University reports, any information students choose to share, and information gathered during the investigation of the allegations.
 If students are found responsible for violating the Student Code of Conduct, students may be assigned educational sanctions.
 Students are provided the opportunity to appeal cases where they are found responsible.

-Any person may report suspected misconduct by any undergraduate or graduate & professional UAF student to the Dean of student for conduct review.
+Any person may report suspected misconduct by any undergraduate or graduate UAF student to the Center for Student Rights and Responsibilities for conduct review.
 A report may be filed using the online reporting system found below.
-The Dean of Students office will review the report and refer it to the appropriate department for action.
+The Center for Student Rights and Responsibilities will review the report and refer it to the appropriate department for action.